Site Regulations for Contractors

 6.8.2 The Contractor shall provide and maintain all protective equipment required by MPL for their Contractor Personnel unless agreed in advance.

-6.8.3 Minimum PPE when on the MPL Site (except the defined PPE-free walkway) consists of safety helmet, protective footwear (toe and mid-sole protection) safety glasses and gloves.
+6.8.3 Minimum PPE when on the MPL Site (except the defined PPE-free walkway) consists of safety helmet, protective footwear (toe and mid-sole protection) safety glasses, high visibility jackets/overalls and gloves.
 In addition, long-sleeved clothing must be worn in these areas at all times.

 6.8.4 Safety helmets worn by Contractors Personnel should, where possible, clearly identify the company to which they belong.